Interest rates make the forex world go ’round!

 It’s also important to know that interest rates tend to shift in line with monetary policy, or more specifically, with the end of monetary cycles.

-If rates have been going lower and lower over a period a time, it’s almost inevitable that the opposite will happen.
+If rates have been going lower and lower over a period of time, it’s almost inevitable that the opposite will happen.

 Rates will have to increase at some point.